Skip to Main Content

 1. 60 semester CSU-transferable units.

-2. the California State University General Education (CSU-GE) pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern.
+2. the California General Education Transfer Curriculum (Cal-GETC) pattern.

 3. a minimum of 18 semester in the major or area of emphasis as determined by the community college district.